danawilson/DevOps-Services-Docs/docs/linting/index.md

 <a name='howtointegrate'></a>
-##How to integrate linting
+##Integrate linting into your project

 The linting tools described in this topic can all be integrated seamsly with your project using the IBM Open ToolChain.
-To accomplish this integration, we'll use [gulp](http://gulpjs.com/), a JavaScript task runner, to set up and configure the linters, and will then run them as a build stage in the DevOps Pipeling.
+To accomplish this integration, we'll use [gulp](http://gulpjs.com/), a JavaScript task runner, to set up and configure the linters.
+Then, we'll run them as a build stage in the DevOps Pipeling.

 ###Linting plug-ins for gulp:
 * [JSHINT plug-in for gulp](https://www.npmjs.com/package/gulp-jshint)